 ABOUT NURSE NACCARATO

 Welcome to the MIS Clinic.
 My name is Clara Naccarato.
 I attended The University of Texas Health Science Center and graduated in 1977 with a Bachelor of Science in Nursing (BSN).
 I was an OB-Gyn nurse for 24 years before joining the MIS staff in 2001.
+I was at SCE for a year and moved to MES in 2018.
 I really love working with your children.

 I have lived in Montgomery since my marriage to Tim in 1983.
 We have a son, Neal, a young adult.
 I also have an unofficially adopted daughter who has graced me with a granddaughter, one of the loves of my life.